Do you struggle with center time in your early child special education classroom? Does it feel like chaos just erupts at that time of day?

 Center time probably is going to be one of the most lax times of your day BUT it can still be structured with help from adults (we will get to that next).

-The first step in figuring out what student expectations are is to release some control!
+The first step in figuring out student expectations is to release some control!
 It is not going to look perfect.
-Not every student is going to play “appropriately” or the sterotypical norm and remain in one area.
+Not every student is going to play “appropriately” or according to the stereotypical norm and remain in one area.
 That is okay!

 Student B we would not set the expectation to move their name around.
 We will show it to them and model it without expectation.
 The same thing with toys and materials, we will model without expectation.